dotnet/source-build-reference-packages/README.md

 1. Targeting - A bundle of reference packages that target a specific .NET TFM.
 1. Text only - Packages that contain text-only assets.

 This repo and it's reference packages are oftened referred to as SBRPs.
-You will see acronym used from time to time in issues and some documentation.
+This acronym is used from time to time in issues and some documentation.

 ## Supported Platforms